mbarbin/provider/README.md

 goal is to make this pattern reusable in other projects.

-The pattern involves using a "provider" construct that implements a set of methods that an interface typically needs to provide certain functionality to a client.
+The pattern involves using a "provider" construct that implements a set of methods that a library typically needs to provide certain functionality to a client.
 This allows for manipulating values that behave like objects, without using OCaml's built-in object system.